Multiwavelength Radiation from the Interaction between Magnetar Bursts and Companion Star in a Binary System: Introduction

-Magnetars have also been confirmed to be the central engines of at least a part of fast radio bursts (FRBs).
-In 2020, a Galactic FRB 200428 with an isotropic energy of $\sim 10^{35} ~\rm erg$~\citep{Pavlovi_2013ApJS..204....4P,Zhong_2020ApJ...898L...5Z,Zhou_2020ApJ...905...99Z,Yang_2021ApJ...919...89Y} detected by CHIME~\citep{CHIME_2020Nature..587..54} and STARE2~\citep{Bochenek_2020} was confirmed to be related to a magnetar SGR 1935+2154 with a characteristic age of about $3.6 {\rm~kyr}$~\citep{Israel_2016MNRAS.457.3448I}, which indicates that magnetars are at least one of the physical origins of FRBs.
-Besides, FRB 200428 was also detected to be associated with an magnetar short burst (MSB) with a duration of $\sim 0.5 {\rm~s}$ and an isotropic energy of $\sim 10^{40} {\rm~erg}$~\citep{Tavani_2021NatAs...5..401T}, which shows magnetars can produce both MSBs and FRB-like radio bursts simultaneously.
+Magnetars have also been confirmed as the central engines of at least some of the recorded fast radio bursts (FRBs).
+In 2020, a Galactic FRB 200428 with an isotropic energy of $\sim 10^{35} ~\rm erg$~\citep{Pavlovi_2013ApJS..204....4P,Zhong_2020ApJ...898L...5Z,Zhou_2020ApJ...905...99Z,Yang_2021ApJ...919...89Y} detected by CHIME~\citep{CHIME_2020Nature..587..54} and STARE2~\citep{Bochenek_2020} was confirmed as being related to the magnetar SGR 1935+2154, which has a characteristic age of about $3.6 {\rm~kyr}$~\citep{Israel_2016MNRAS.457.3448I}.
+This indicates that magnetars are at least one of the physical origins of FRBs.
+In addition, FRB 200428 was found to be associated with a magnetar short burst (MSB) of $\sim 0.5 {\rm~s}$ in duration and $\sim 10^{40} {\rm~erg}$~in isotropic energy \citep{Tavani_2021NatAs...5..401T}, which shows magnetars can produce both MSBs and FRB-like radio bursts simultaneously.
 SGR 1935+2154 is regarded as one of the most burst-active SGRs~\citep{Hess_2022icrc.confE.777H}, emitting 127 bursts from 2014 to 2016~\citep{Lin_2020ApJ...893..156L}.
-In late April and May 2020, SGR 1935+2154 re-entered the active phase, and more than 217 bursts were detected~\citep{Younes_2020ApJ...904L..21Y}.
+In late April and May 2020, SGR 1935+2154 re-entered an active phase, and more than 217 bursts were detected~\citep{Younes_2020ApJ...904L..21Y}.
 Many more bursts have been observed from this source since then, including a large episode in October, 2022~\citep{Younes_2022ATel15674....1Y,Maan_2022ATel15697....1M, Palmer_2022ATel15752....1P}.